Colorful Flames Science

 Creating a White Flame with Magnesium Sulfate

 Hand sanitizer is flammable because it is alcohol-based.
-When the flame touches the hand sanitizer it immediately lights on fire.
+When the flame touches the hand sanitizer, it immediately catches fire.
 It will burn until all the alcohol has burned off.

-When no chemicals are added you should get the typical yellow/orange flame and maybe some blue.
-In order to change the flame color, the temperature of the fire needs to change.
+When no chemicals are added, you should get a typical yellow/orange flame, with maybe some blue.
+To change the flame color, the fire's temperature needs to change.

 Directions

 Each chemical is tested one at a time.
-Below is a list of chemicals and what colored flames they will produce.
+Below is a list of chemicals and the colors of the flames they produce.

 What You Need